 The Hour of Dust and Ashes

-This urban fantasy is a paperback edition that was published by Pocket Books on August 30, 2011 and has 324 pages.
+urban fantasy that was published by Pocket Books on August 30, 2011 and has 324 pages.

 Explore it on Goodreads or Amazon.